Jump to page content

 Overview

-Blaw Knox K1371 is an unusual suite of towers.
-The contract produced two separate sets of towers: 66 kV single and double circuit towers, and three-circuit towers that carry two 66 kV circuits and one 33 kV circuit below them.
-The appearance of the crossarms on the double circuit line towers earned the design the nickname “Christmas Tree”: the middle crossarms are not extended in length.
+Blaw Knox K1373 is an unusual suite of towers.
+The contract produced two separate sets of towers: double circuit 66 kV, and three-circuit towers that carry two 66 kV circuits and one 33 kV circuit below them.
+The appearance of the crossarms on the double circuit line towers earned the design the nickname “Christmas Tree”: each crossarm extends two feet further than the one above.
+The K1373 drawings primarily indicate that it covered Morley to Grassmoor.
+Spondon to Willoughby is briefly mentioned, and the dual voltage towers were used between Spondon and Morley but not listed as such on the drawings.

-Neither K1371 nor K4611 uses standard tower designations.
+Neither K1373 nor K4611 use standard tower designations.
 Instead, a single letter denotes the tower body up to roughly the bend line and covers every purpose fulfilled by that tower body; K4611 added a “D” prefix to this letter (“A” → “DA” and so on).
 The tower body above the bend line—including crossarm spacing—can vary without affecting the designation; in standard nomenclature the tower type designation describes the function of the tower without regard to which components may be shared with other tower types.
 The designations are as follows (standard double circuit designations in bold type):

 Designation Circuits Roles